kailash-manasarovar/statement/docs/timeline/2024/may.md

 - I tell her, yes it was me.
 I was asking for help for the same things I'm talking about today.
 - "No, no, it couldn't be you.
 We heard this woman was unstable", she says, "like a victim of domestic violence".
 - I remain flabbergasted.
+- A woman interrogates me about what happened at lunch but my Spanish is so poor I can barely describe it.

 ## Telegram/Signal